 About California Health Sciences University (CHSU)

-The College of Pharmacy and includes: five classrooms; library; two student lounges; faculty and staff offices; and pharmacy practice, compounding, and research labs.
-The CHSU Student Center is located in the 45 N. Clovis Avenue building and offers students a variety of flexible study spaces.
-The 65 N. Clovis Avenue building currently serves as office space for the College of Osteopathic Medicine program.
+The College of Pharmacy encompasses five classrooms; library; two student lounges; faculty and staff offices; and pharmacy practice, compounding, and research labs.
+The CHSU College of Pharmacy Student Center is located in the 45 N. Clovis Avenue building and offers students a variety of flexible study spaces.
+The 65 N. Clovis Avenue building currently serves as office space for University administration and staff.

 CHSU’s campus expansion project began in May 2018, when we broke ground on our fourth building located at 2500 Alluvial Avenue near Clovis Community Medical Center at Temperance Avenue and Highway 168.
 The approximately 80 acre site will provide plenty of space for decades of continued expansion.
 Construction for the new CHSU College of Osteopathic Medicine building was completed in December 2019 and the faculty and staff moved into the building in spring 2020.
 The new, three-story COM building on CHSU’s expanded campus is surrounded with beautiful views of the Sierra Nevada mountains and provides the Deans, faculty, staff and medical students with state-of-the-art, innovative technology.
 The new medical school has three large classrooms, an Osteopathic Skills lab, library, plentiful private and collaborative study spaces, a spacious student lounge with Teaching Kitchen, and a Simulation Center.